 Morocco is a close neighbor to Western Europe and it has been able to use its location to its economic advantage.
 Important trade partners include Spain and France for both exports and imports.
-Additionally, low labor costs and the country’s market-oriented approach to its economy seem to have a positive effect on its economic growth which is expected to stabilize and even increase over the next few years.
+Additionally, low labor costs and the country’s market-oriented approach to its economy seem to have a positive effect on its economic growth which, after a drop in 2020, is expected to stabilize over the next few years.
 Presently, the industrial sector composes close to 30 percent of GDP, yet Morocco maintains a trade deficit , meaning it imports more goods than it exports.
-GDP per capita is quite low and only slightly higher than Sub-Sahara Africa's.
+GDP per capita is quite low, but higher than Sub-Sahara Africa's.
 Furthermore, unemployment in Morocco remains relatively high but stable, and poverty and illiteracy continue to be a problem.
 Because of this, inhabitants often migrate to other Arab nations or to Europe, and increasing numbers of Moroccans have been found amongst migrants and refugees reaching Europe.

 While there were some concerns over the country’s first Islamist party which was elected in 2011, the party has maintained its multi-party democracy and keeps religion and politics largely separate - serving as an example of Islamic democracy.
 Morocco is also looking to overcome its dependence on foreign oil and gas by deploying renewable energy technologies around the country – notably solar technology to harness the solar capacity of the Sahara Desert region.

 This text provides general information.
 Statista assumes no